Group-5-Abdullah/Back-end/README.md

 - `gift_image` (string) - The URL of the gift's image.
 - `gift_price` (number) - The price of the gift.
 - `user_email` (string) - The email address of the user who added the gift.
+- `eventid`    (number) - The event id of the gift.
 ## GET /gift
-This route retrieves a list of gifts from the database based on a user's email address.
+This route retrieves a list of gifts from the database based on event id .

 ### Query Parameters
-- `user_email` (string, required) - The email address of the user whose gifts are being retrieved.
+- `eventid` (number, required) - event id of the user whose gifts are being retrieved.

 ### Response
 Returns a JSON object containing an array of gift objects, with the following properties: